-Cambridge Associates Asia Pte Ltd has eight global affiliates (collectively referred to as the "Firm") that provide investment management, investment advisory, research and performance reporting services.
+The Firm has eight global subsidiary affiliates collectively providing investment management, investment advisory, research and performance reporting services.

-NAME LOCATION LEGAL STRUCTURE Cambridge Associates, LLC Arlington, Virginia; Boston, Massachusetts; Dallas, Texas; New York, New York; and San Francisco, California Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission and the National Futures Association) Cambridge Associates Limited London, England Limited Company in England and Wales (Authorized and regulated by the U.K. Financial Conduct Authority) Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered and regulated by the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia.)
-Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin) Cambridge Associates Hong Kong Private Limited Hong Kong SAR, China Hong Kong Private Limited Company (Licensed and regulated by the Securities and Futures Commission of Hong Kong) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company Cambridge Associates AG Zurich, Switzerland Swiss Limited Company (Authorized and supervised by the Swiss Financial Market Supervisory Authority (FINMA)) Cambridge Associates (DIFC) Limited Dubai, United Arab Emirates DIFC Company (Regulated by the Dubai Financial Services Authority (DFSA))
+NAME LOCATION LEGAL STRUCTURE Cambridge Associates Limited London, England Limited Company in England and Wales (Authorized and regulated by the U.K. Financial Conduct Authority) Cambridge Associates Asia Pte Ltd Singapore Singapore Corporation (Registered and regulated by the Monetary Authority of Singapore) Cambridge Associates Limited, LLC Boston, Massachusetts U.S.A. and Sydney, Australia Massachusetts Limited Liability Company (Registered with the U.S. Securities and Exchange Commission, subject to oversight by the Australian Securities and Investment Commission and registered as an Investment Fund Manager and Portfolio Manager in the Canadian provinces of Ontario, Quebec, Nova Scotia and British Columbia) Cambridge Associates GmbH Munich, Germany German Limited Liability Company (Registered and regulated by Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin)) Cambridge Associates Hong Kong Private Limited Hong Kong, China Hong Kong Private Limited Company (Licensed with the Securities and Futures Commission of Hong Kong) Cambridge Associates Investment Consultancy (Beijing) Ltd. Beijing, China People's Republic of China Limited Liability Company Cambridge Associates AG Zurich, Switzerland Swiss Limited Company (Authorized and supervised by the Swiss Financial Market Supervisory Authority (FINMA)) Cambridge Associates (DIFC) Limited Dubai, United Arab Emirates DIFC Company (Regulated by the Dubai Financial Services Authority (DFSA))

-In addition to the entities listed above, the Firm has established various entities to serve as general partners and/or managing members for the Firm's Single Investor Funds and commingled funds including Single Manager Funds .
-Cambridge Associates Asia Pte Ltd and its affiliates are under common ownership and control.
-Cambridge Associates Pte Asia Ltd is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents, and we do not receive any compensation from third parties for recommending or using their investment products or services for our clients.
+In addition to the entities listed above, the Firm and its affiliates have established various entities to serve as general partners and/or managing members for the Firm's Single Investor Funds and commingled funds including Single Manager Funds1.
+The Firm and its affiliates are under common ownership and control.
+Cambridge Associates, LLC is not affiliated with any broker/dealers, other investment managers, solicitors or placement agents, and we do not receive any compensation from third parties for recommending or using their investment products or services for our clients.